pjfsw/pixla/README.md

 - Attack/Decay/Sustain/Release configurable per patch
 - Up to three wave segments per patch
 - Each wave segment has the following properties
-  - A waveform (Lowpass Pulse, Lowpass Saw, Pulse with PWM, White Noise, Triangle)
+  - A waveform (Lowpass Pulse, Lowpass Saw, Pulse with PWM, White Noise, Triangle, Ring Modulated Pulse)
   - A length in some time uint, or 0 to indicate this is the last segment
   - A starting duty cycle (for PWM)
   - Pulse width modulation speed